By Alex Garnett

 While the predefined zones should work for most users, it can be helpful to define your own zones that are more descriptive of their function.

-.
+For instance, you might need to create a zone for your web server, called publicweb.
 However, you may need to have another zone configured for the DNS service you provide on your private network.
-You could make another zone called privateDNS
+You could make another zone called privateDNS for that.

 When adding a zone, you must add it to the permanent firewall configuration.
 You can then reload to bring the configuration into your running session.
-For instance, you could create these two zones using firewall-cmd –new-zone
+For instance, you could create these two zones using firewall-cmd –new-zone:

 - sudo firewall-cmd --permanent --new-zone=publicweb